AdobeDocs/experience-manager-cloud-manager.en/help/using/customer-journey.md

 ## Accessing Cloud Manager {#accessing-cloud-manager}

-You will get acces to Cloud Manager and your AEM environments by simply logging in to the Experience Cloud landing page, using your Adobe Identity Management credentials, and selecting AEM from the solution switcher interface.
+You will get acces to Cloud Manager and your AEM environments by simply logging in to the [!UICONTROL Experience Cloud] landing page, using your Adobe Identity Management credentials, and selecting AEM from the solution switcher interface.

 After logging in Cloud Manager for the first time, you will have access to your AEM environments directly from the Cloud Manager UI.
 At this point, you are ready to explore all the possibilities of Cloud Manager, once you have your first code branch ready to be deployed to your stage and production environments.

-To explore and get started with Cloud Manager, see [First Time Login](../using/first-time-login.md).
+To explore and get started with Cloud Manager, see [First Time Login](first-time-login.md).
 For additional information about AEM, see [Getting Started with AEM 6.4](/content/help/en/experience-manager/6-4/sites/deploying/using/deploy).
 Additionally, refer to [AEM Resources](https://www.adobe.com/marketing-cloud/experience-manager/resources.html?promoid=759X6WV8&mv=other) for further information.

 ## Getting started with Cloud Manager {#getting-started-with-cloud-manager}